warmana/cloudant-docs-fork/source/includes/guides/_mvcc.md

 <div></div>

-> _Alternative_ second version, introducing a price reduction data change that conflicts with the addition of a description.
+> _Alternative_ second version, introducing a price reduction data change to the first version of the document.

 ```json
 {